JackWangPulse/glm-4v-on-wechat/README.md

 python app.py
 ```

 ## Acknowledgments
-This project is built upon the open-source project [chatgpt-on-wechat](https://github.com/zhayujie/chatgpt-on-wechat) and retains its original license..
+This project is built upon the open-source projects [chatgpt-on-wechat](https://github.com/zhayujie/chatgpt-on-wechat), [dify-on-wechat](https://github.com/hanfangyuan4396/dify-on-wechat), and [Gewechat](https://github.com/Devo919/Gewechat).
+We appreciate their contributions and retain their original licenses.

 Thanks to the original authors for their work!